Werai Park Forest Regeneration

 Project Information:

-Werai Park Forest Regeneration is a Human-Induced Regeneration (HIR) project located at Werai Park station, approximately 60 kilometres southwest of Eulo in South West Queensland.
-Registered in March 2016, the project covers a substantial area of 19,065 hectares within the Paroo Shire.
-The property is situated in the Mulga Lands bioregion, an area characterized by semi-arid conditions, low rainfall, and extensive red earth soils.
+Werai Park Forest Regeneration is a Human-Induced Regeneration project located at Werai Park station, approximately 60km southwest of Eulo in South West Queensland.
+It was registered in March 2016 and covers 19,065.33 ha.